USCbiostats/rbootcamp/projects/README.md

 Bootcamp Suggested Projects
 ================

+The last part of the Bootcamp consists on working on a particular R-programming project.
+The idea is that you, either by yourself or with a team, go full hands-on and apply what you’ve learned during the Bootcamp.

-Here you’ll find some examples of simulations/programming tasks that you could work on.
+Here you’ll find some examples of projects/problems that you could work
+on:

 | Proj. \# | Title                                                                                      | Difficulty | Keywords                            | Author             |
 | :------- | :----------------------------------------------------------------------------------------- | :--------- | :---------------------------------- | :----------------- |